 The Academy has developed a Home-Academy Agreement to help families and the Academy work in partnership.

-The Academy also has a text messaging service and website (www.ohacademy.co.uk) to enable parents to be kept up to date with events.
+The Academy also has a text messaging service, and website at ohacademy.co.uk, to enable parents to be kept up to date with events.